 In this series of articles, we explore the current state of assessments, the ways we at PeopleScout have worked to expand assessments to evaluate a candidate as a whole person, how these new assessments work in practice and the benefits and results of the whole person assessment method.

-The Experts: Fiadhna McEvoy and Veronica Officer
+The Experts on How to Recruit Employees: Fiadhna McEvoy and Veronica Officer

 Fiadhna McEvoy and Victoria Officer are two of the minds behind PeopleScout’s approach to assessments and the whole person model.
 They strive to create a talented team that can push boundaries and continuously grow and develop its assessment offering.